As a class organisation we would like to harmonise how the Racing Committee provides information to competitors via VHF during a yacht race.

 - Changes to the course or shortening of the race can be communicated via VHF, but competitors may have turned off their VHF because of the distraction of unnecessary communication during the race (such as the start of the next class).
 Therefore always use the combination of the prescribed visual/audible signals to communicate with the competitors.

-PS: This protocol has been created to standardize VHF communication during yacht races.
+PS: This protocol has been created to standardise VHF communication during yacht races.
 Communication with the competitors shall be brief and to the point, but friendly and never condescending.
 The competitors shall be asked to refrain from using the designated channel as this might interfere with the starting procedure and possibly annoy other competitors.
 As RC you can help avoid unnecessary questions over the VHF by following this protocol.

 North Sea Club